-Bryn Dental Practice is in Wigan and provides NHS and private dental care and treatment for adults and children.
+Marton Dental Practice is in Middlesbrough and provides NHS and private dental care and treatment for adults and children.

 There is step free access to the practice for people who use wheelchairs and those with pushchairs.
-The practice has a dedicated car park, including dedicated parking for disabled people.
+Car parking spaces, including dedicated parking for disabled people, are available near the practice.
 The practice has made reasonable adjustments to support patients with access requirements.

-The dental team includes 3 dentists, 6 dental nurses (3 of whom are trainees) and 1 receptionist.
-The practice has 7 treatment rooms.
+The dental team includes 8 dentists (3 of whom are foundation dentists), 8 qualified dental nurses, 2 trainee dental nurses, 1 sterilisation assistant, 1 dental hygienist, 1 receptionist and 1 practice manager.
+The practice has 6 treatment rooms.

-During the inspection we spoke with 1 dentist and 2 dental nurses.
+During the inspection we spoke with 2 dentists, 2 dental nurses and the practice manager.
 We looked at practice policies, procedures and other records to assess how the service is managed.